Agroecosystems

 Climate change is mostly attributed to the increase in greenhouse gases in the atmosphere.
 The changes in greenhouse gas concentrations are projected to lead to regional and global changes in climate and related parameters such as temperature, precipitation, or soil moisture.
 These changes can also affect agroecosystems and their productivity.
 Further, agroecosystems act as both sources as well as sinks for greenhouse gases.

-In 2020, agriculture itself accounted for 11 percent of greenhouse gas emissions through the release of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
+According to the US Environmental Protection Agency (EPA), agriculture accounted for 11 percent of total US greenhouse gas emissions through the release of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) by economic sector in 2022.
 Thus, agroecosystems have a major role to play in the mitigation of these gases.
-CO2 is mostly released through deforestation for agriculture expansion.
+CO2 is mostly released through deforestation for agricultural expansion.
 CO2 is also released during the burning of agricultural crop waste, for example, rice or wheat residues.
 In Asia, agricultural residue burning is common as it is an easy way to dispose of residues.
 Fossil fuel combustion during agricultural management practices also releases CO2.
 One of the largest sources of CH4 from agriculture is through paddy fields.
 Because the paddy fields during most of their cropping period are submerged in water, CH4 is released due to anaerobic decomposition.
 Other sources of CH4 include animal husbandry (particularly of cattle and other ruminants), crop residue burning, and food waste.
 CH4 persists for a shorter time in the atmosphere than CO2 but traps at least twenty-eight times as much heat over a hundred years.
 Most of the N2O emissions from agricultural systems are from nitrogen fertilizers, leguminous crops, animal waste, and agricultural residue burning.
 N2O traps more than 250 times as much heat in the atmosphere as CO2 does.
 Most of the above-mentioned greenhouse gas emissions can be mitigated through management practices both in the crop and livestock systems, such as breeding low-emission ruminants, changing animal diets to reduce flatulence, and shifting patterns of flooding and drying for rice paddies.

 One of the most important challenges for agroecosystems will be adapting to future climate change and unfavorable weather conditions.
-Developing cultivars that require either longer or shorter growing seasons based on location, that can tolerate drought conditions and heat resistance, and, most important, that can produce sufficient yields for a growing global population will be the key adaptation strategy.
+Developing cultivars that require either longer or shorter growing seasons based on location, that can tolerate drought and heat, and, most importantly, that can produce sufficient yields for a growing global population will be the key adaptation strategy.

 Bibliography

-"Global Emissions."
-C2ES, Center for Climate and Energy Solutions, www.c2es.org/content/international-emissions.
-Accessed 9 July 2018.
+“Global Emissions.”
+Center for Climate and Energy Solutions, www.c2es.org/content/international-emissions.
+Accessed 12 Mar.
+2026.